 Baking soda is a readily available kitchen product, and it may work wonders in removing limescale buildup from taps and faucets.
 It is a mild alkali that easily dissolves stains and dirt.

-Make a paste with 3-4 tbsp baking soda and 1 cup water.
+Make a paste with 3-4 tbsp baking soda and 1 cup of water.
 Apply it to the stained parts and allow it to sit for at least 4-5 hours.

 Scrub the spots away thoroughly using a scrubber.
 To loosen the paste, spray it with some water.
 Now, wash the affected area with warm water.